IdaSofieKarlsson/backend-sundsgarden-group-project-2/instructions.md

 ## Instructions for starting project
 Make sure that you are in the correct fold.
-Type cd and the folder name in the terminal.
+Type cd and the folder name in the terminal
-Start the server, backend first, then the frontend, group-project-2.

- - cd server                takes you to the correct folder
- - npm run dev              starts the backend
  - cd group-project-2       takes you to the correct folder
- - npm run dev              starts the frontend
+ - npm run dev              starts the project
  - http://localhost:5173/   is the address

 ## Error handling